 132. Supervised release order, Board may make

-(1) If an offender is serving a sentence of detention the Board may order the release of the offender from custody subject to conditions, in accordance with this Division.
+(1) Except as provided in Division 2A, if an offender is serving a sentence of detention the Board may order the release of the offender from custody subject to conditions, in accordance with this Division.

 (1a) Instead of ordering the release of the offender from custody, the Board may, if it considers it appropriate to do so —